shopware/docs/resources/accessibility/storefront/index.md

 ## Overview of accessibility issues for iteration 1

 We list our current accessibility issues with their state of implementation in the following ticket: [NEXT-37039](https://issues.shopware.com/issues/NEXT-37039)
-There you will always have an up-to-date overview.
+This ticket has an up-to-date overview.
-Below we will update the current states with more additional information about the implementation, but this can be lagging a view days behind.
+Below, we will update the current states with more additional information about the implementation, but this can be lagging a view days behind.

 ### Overview of released accessibility improvements

-* Below you find a list of recent accessibility improvements.
+* Below, you find a list of recent accessibility improvements.
 The list includes a changelog and the release versions for each improvement.
 * Enable the feature flag `ACCESSIBILITY_TWEAKS` to activate all breaking accessibility changes.

 | Issue key                                                   | Topic                                                      | Breaking changes | Changelog                                                                                                                                              | Release versions                                                                   |